Airbnb posts $117 million profit, but 2Q outlook disappoints - KESQ

 AP Business Writer

-Airbnb said Tuesday that it earned $117 million in the first quarter as revenue rose during the ongoing recovery in travel, but the company predicted that bookings in late spring and early summer will fall short of last year’s numbers.
+Airbnb said Tuesday that it earned $117 million in the first quarter as revenue rose during the ongoing recovery in travel, but the company’s outlook for late spring and early summer disappointed investors.

-The San Francisco-based company’s shares fell 10% in extended trading after Airbnb posted the forecast.
+The San Francisco-based company’s shares fell nearly 12% in extended trading hours after Airbnb posted the forecast.

 The weak outlook overshadowed Airbnb’s first profit in the first three months of the year, a seasonally slow period for travel.

-Note: This story has been corrected to indicate that Airbnb expects second-quarter bookings to grow less than revenue but not to decline compared with a year earlier.